Boost Your Salesforce DevOps Performance with DORA Metrics

 Share with

-Google’s DevOps Research and Assessment (DORA) team has been at the forefront of DevOps research since 2014, tracking and reporting on the performance of teams practicing DevOps.
+Google’s DevOps Research and Assessment DORA team has been at the forefront of DevOps research since 2014, tracking and reporting on the performance of teams across all industries who practice DevOps.
 DORA seeks to understand the factors that help or hinder DevOps improvements.

-Unsurprisingly, most teams reach for the DORA metrics to measure their DevOps performance.
-The majority of teams understand that these metrics are the most accurate way to assess their progress, and DORA have made it easy to do so by pinpointing four key metrics:
+Most teams reach for the DORA metrics to measure their DevOps performance.
+These metrics are the most accurate way to assess their progress, and DORA have made it easy to do so by pinpointing four key metrics:

-1. Deployment Frequency: how often an organization successfully releases to production
+1. Deployment Frequency: how often an organization successfully releases to their production environment

 2. Lead Time for Changes: the amount of time it takes a feature to get into production

-3. Mean Time to Recover: the time it takes to recover from a failure in production
+3. Failed deployment recovery time: the time it takes to recover from a failed deployment to production

 4. Change Failure Rate: the percentage of deployments causing a failure in production

-Deployment Frequency measures how often your team successfully releases to production.
-One of the main aims of DevOps is to release smaller deployments but more frequently.
+• Deployment Frequency measures how often your team successfully releases to production.
+One of the main goals of adopting DevOps practices is to release small, incremental changes — but more frequently.
 Using this DORA metric, teams can assess whether they’re managing to release more often.
+A high deployment frequency indicates mature performance.

-While Deployment Frequency is about the rate of new releases, Lead Time for Changes is about the velocity of delivery.
-Lead Time measures the time it takes for committed code to reach production.
+• Change Lead Time is about the velocity of delivery.
+Change Lead Time measures the time it takes for committed code to reach production.
 The most efficient DevOps teams have a short lead time for changes.

-The metric Mean Time to Recover refers to the average amount of time it takes for a team to get back on their feet after a failure.
+• Failed Deployment Recovery Time refers to the average amount of time it takes for a team to get back on their feet after a failure.
 Since failures are never entirely avoidable, no matter how sophisticated your process, measuring your Time to Recover is more useful than tracking the number of issues that crop up.
-Building robust systems for rollback, monitoring production closely, and prioritizing recovery when there’s a failure will reduce your team’s Time to Recover.
+Building robust systems for rollback, monitoring production closely, and prioritizing recovery when there’s a failure will reduce your team’s Failed Deployment Recovery Time.

-Finally, Change Failure Rate is a calculation of the percentage of releases that resulted in rollbacks or any type of production failure.
+• Change Failure Rate is a calculation of the percentage of releases that resulted in rollbacks or any type of production failure.
 Change Failure Rate provides vital insight into how your team divides their time between testing, debugging and building new features.
 DevOps teams should strive for the lowest percentage possible for Change Failure Rate, since a lower number suggests better quality work and more stable deployments.
+Teams with a high change failure rate should look at ways to implement more robust automated testing to reduce the amount of time spent on rework.

 The benefits of using the DORA metrics